Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## Bioculture: A Reintegration of Gender Into the Body

+If you have already noticed this, you get bonus points for this round, but for the rest of you, the theory I've laid out thus far has a critical error: while it properly rejects the conception of either gender or sex as a kind of "essence" in which our authentic pre-discursive[^2] self originates, it replaces it with another kind of essence―the essence of the substance of the body.
+Because if the foundational point, really the only point that truly matters, of our experience of gender lies in the matter of the body, then is this not an objective portrayal?

+Considering the history of gender in the twentieth century, it is all too easy to return the full authority of gender over to the body.
+Seeing the desecration of this substance and queer agency to it, there is a startling temptation to render the body the authority, to suggest that there is nothing beyond its walls.
+However, I believe the scope of possibility widens upon moving beyond this mistake.

+In order to account for this mistake and move forward, there is a particular framework through which Anthropologists tend to view both the human body and our
+culture: Bioculture.

+### A Biocultural Account of Sex, The Body, and Gender

 [^1]: Interestingly, science still seems a bit stuck on this pursuit.
 The gender
     gene, which itself deserves a whole blogpost, is incessently discussed.
 Even in _Bitch_, the author can't help but think about the essential difference